-- Ask both the current teacher and the next year's teacher to attend a final meeting of the year when the pupil's SEND is discussed. - Schedule time with the incoming teacher towards the end of the summer term, where possible, to discuss the needs. - A transition event will be provided so that the child can become familiar with the new teacher and classroom surroundings. - A 'Meet the Teacher' event will be arranged to allow parents to meet the new class teacher and see their child's new classroom surroundings.
+- Ask both the current teacher and the next year's teacher to attend a final meeting of the year when the pupil's SEND is discussed. - Schedule time with the incoming teacher towards the end of the summer term, where possible, to discuss the needs. - A transition event will be provided so that the child can become familiar with the new teacher and classroom surroundings. - A comprehensive 'Identification of Needs' document has been produced and is updated each term.
+This can be accessed by all teachers and it shows where individual children require support. - A 'Meet the Teacher' event will be arranged to allow parents to meet the new class teacher and see their child's new classroom surroundings.
 This will allow parents to discuss any concerns relating to their child.